 First thing they did was to secure a rehearsal hall (in a dance studio in the Conrad Building, at 375 Westminster Street).
 Since Myron was a pianist, they had a ready-made accompanist.
 It also didn't hurt that the Muffs were songwriters (they wrote "(My) Hi Fi Baby").

-Finally, the Muffs booked some studio time in Boston and the Castaleers recorded four songs: "Come Back," "(My) Hi Fi Baby," "Lonely Boy," and "My Bull Fightin' Baby."
+Finally, the Muffs booked some studio time at the Ace Recording Studio in Boston and the Castaleers recorded four songs: "Come Back," "(My) Hi Fi Baby," "Lonely Boy," and "My Bull Fightin' Baby."
 All were led by Richard Jones, except for "My Bull Fightin' Baby," which was fronted by George Smith.

 Somehow, the Muffs made a deal with Walt McGuire's Felsted Records (a division of London Records), and "Come Back"/"My Bull Fightin' Baby" were released in December 1957.
 Billboard gave both sides "poor" reviews on January 13, 1958, at the same time that they reviewed Clyde McPhatter's "No Love Like Her Love," Don & Dewey's "When The Sun Has Begun To Shine," the Penguins' "That's How Much I Need You," the 5 Royales' "Dedicated To The One I Love," Marvin & Johnny's "Smack Smack," the Pastels' "Been So Long," the Penguins' "Sweet Love," the Orbits' "Mr. Hard Luck," and the Rajahs' "Shifting Sands."